MCamp859/hello-world/ITM-README.md

       Implementation you have installed.

-     >**NOTE:** The AWS Secret Key is visible only on this page, you cannot get the key in other way.
+     >**NOTE:** The AWS Secret Key is visible only on this page, you cannot get the key in another way.

    b.
-If you forget to save the AWS Secret Key, you can delete the old
+If you forget to save the AWS Secret Key, you can delete the last key and
-      one and create another key.
+      create another key.

       ![The AWS management console showing the IAM dashboard with the Add User Success dialog in the main view.
 The AWS Key and AWS Secret Access key are covered with a blue bar for security.](docs/intelligent-traffic-mgmt-ri-aws_5.png)